-Developed Area: Any area on which a site improvement or change is made, including buildings, landscaping, parking areas, and streets.

-Direct Watershed of a Great Pond: That portion of the watershed which drains directly to the great pond without first passing through an upstream great pond.
+- Developed Area: Any area on which a site improvement or change is made, including buildings, landscaping, parking areas, and streets. - Direct Watershed of a Great Pond: That portion of the watershed which drains directly to the great pond without first passing through an upstream great pond.
 For the purposes of these regulations, the watershed boundaries shall be as delineated in the comprehensive plan, or as depicted in the drainage divide data layer provided by the Maine Office of GIS.
 Due to the scale of the map there may be small inaccuracies in the delineation of the watershed boundary.
 Where there is a dispute as to exact location of a watershed boundary, the Board or its designee and the applicant shall conduct an on-site investigation to determine where the drainage divide lies.
-If the Board and the applicant can not agree on the location of the drainage divide based on the on-site investigation, the burden of proof shall lie with the applicant to provide the Board with information from a professional land surveyor showing where the drainage divide lies.
+If the Board and the applicant can not agree on the location of the applicant to provide the Board with information from a professional land surveyor showing where the drainage divide lies.